Jannusch/instant-veins/README.txt

 Type ./configure to check prerequisites.
 Type make to start the build process.
 The virtual appliance (as .ova) will be created in the output/ subdirectory.

+To build instant-veins with a different named user use make with the optional argument USER.